jfsfranco/Tv/README.md

 - Adding Swagger for the API
 - Use the Exceptions/Handler instead having the factories for the responses
 - We can retrieve more information from the external API
+- There are some unit tests to finish

 # Configuration